open/close all folders

 - Appears in several places in Transmetropolitan - most prominently in Spider's assistant, Yelena Rossini.

-- Wendy Wu: Homecoming Warrior
+- Wendy Wu: Homecoming Warrior has the title character.

 - Clerks gives us a subtler example in Dante Hicks.
 Word of God states that he is half-Irish, half-Italian.